codem/thumbylla/docs/en/002_Protected_Assets.md

 Public assets are available to anyone and are easily accessible to the Thumbor HTTP loader, as they are delivered via the web server.

-Protected assets are available to those users with session data indicating that they can access the image provided.
+Protected assets are available to those users with a session indicating that they can access the image provided.
 This poses a problem for the Thumbor HTTP Loader as it is "session-less".
 To allow the HTTP Loader to access protected images, a protected image backend is used for those images in the protected filesystem.
 It:
 * Signs the image path e.g /assets/images/my_image.jpg with a signing_key
 * Sets an expiry time on the URL request
 * Signs the 'protected' host name which is then checked for validity during the grants stage.

-Direct requests to the image URL without any tokens provided will cause Silverstripe to do it's default session-based checking.
+Direct requests to the image URL without any tokens provided will cause Silverstripe to do its default session-based checking.
 This will always fail for the Thumbor HTTP loader.
 When the asset store receives a request for a protected image with tokens and expiry, it will check each in order and only allow the request if it has not expired and the tokens match.

 The configuration for this is: